Too late to avoid or stop, it is time to cease the blame game and begin to prepare for the inevitable.

 Would you go to a doctor for financial advice or an engineer for a kidney transplant?

-Go to an engineer to build a barrier or raise infrastructure, but not to decide if climate change is occuring.
+Go to an engineer to build a barrier or raise infrastructure, but not to decide if climate change is occurring.

 This summer Western Europe had the hottest days in history which even caused rapid melting of Swiss glaciers.
 As glaciers melt not only do they release water, the missing ice and snow mean sunlight won’t be reflected by the dark ground.
 More acceleration.